ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 where *u* and *v* are units system, the conversion being from *u* to *v*.

-For *UnitArrray* objects, conversion is done element wise:
+For *UnitArrray* objects, conversion is done element-wise:

 .. code:: python